 Contributions.
 PERS members are required to contribute 9.00% of their annual covered salary, and the school district is required to contribute at an actuarially determined rate.
-The employer's rate as of June 30, 2020 was 17.40% of annual covered payroll.
+The employer's rate as of June 30, 2023 was 17.40% of annual covered payroll.
 Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the Mississippi Legislature.
-The school district's contributions to PERS for the fiscal years ending June 30, 2020, 2019 and 2018 were \$, \$ and \$, respectively, which equaled the required contributions for each year.
+The school district's contributions to PERS for the fiscal years ending June 30, 2023, 2022 and 2021 were \$, \$ and \$, respectively, which equaled the required contributions for each year.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2020, the school district reported a liability of \$ for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on a projection of the school district's long-term share of contribution to the pension plan relative to projected contributions of all participating entities, actuarially determined.
-The school district's proportionate share used to calculate the June 30, 2020 net pension liability was based on a measurement date of June 30, 2019.
-This was an increase/decrease of percent from its proportionate share used to calculate the June 30, 2019 net pension liability, which was based on a measurement date of June 30, 2018.

-[If there are changes of benefit terms that affected the measurement of the total pension liability since the prior measurement date, the District should disclose information required by paragraph 80(e) of GASB Statement No. 68 here.
-If changes expected to have a significant effect on the measurement of the District's proportionate share of the net pension liability had occurred between the measurement date and the reporting date, the District should disclose information required by paragraph 80(f) of GASB Statement No. 68 here.]

-For the year ended June 30, 2020, the District recognized pension expense of \$.
-At June 30, 2020 the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ \$ Net difference between projected and actual earnings on pension plan investments Changes of assumptions Changes in proportion and differences between District contributions and proportionate share of contributions District contributions subsequent to the measurement date Total \$ \$

-[Note: "Net difference between projected and actual earnings on pension plan investments" is the only deferred item that shall be presented net.
-All other deferred items should be gross.]

-\$ reported as deferred outflows of resources related to pensions resulting from school district contributions subsequent to the measurement date will be recognized as a reduction to the net pension liability in the year ended June 30, 2021.
-[Remove previous sentence if not applicable.]
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

-Year Ending June 30: 2021 \$ 2022 2023 2024 2025 Thereafter
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions net pension liability.
+The net pension liability was mealiability used to calculate the net pension liability was de The District's proportion of the net pension liability was term share of contribution to the pension plan relative to actuarially determined.
+The school district's proportion pension liability was percent, which was based or an increase/decrease of percent from its proponet pension liability, which was based on a measureme eterm base proj ate s a m rtiona nined by an actuarial valuated on a projection of the so jected contributions of all parameters used to calculate the neasurement date of June atte share used to calculate ation as of that date. chool district's long- participating entities, a June 30, 2023 net 30, 2022.
+This was [If there are changes of benefit terms that affected the prior measurement date, the District should disclose i Statement No. 68 here.
+If changes expected to have a si proportionate share of the net pension liability had o reporting date, the District should disclose information re 68 here.] nforn gnific ccurr nation required by paragra cant effect on the measurer red between the measure aph 80(e) of GASB ment of the District's ment date and the For the year ended June 30, 2023, the District recognize the District reported deferred outflows of resources and from the following sources: Deferred Outflows Deferred Inflows of Resources of Resources Differences between expected and actual experience Net difference between projected and actual earnings on pension plan investments Changes of assumptions Changes in proportion and differences between District contributions and proportionate share of contributions District contributions subsequent to the \$ \$ or modeline measurement date Total \$ \$ [Note: "Net difference between projected and actual deferred item that shall be presented net.
+All other defe estments" is the only \$ reported as deferred outflows of resources contributions subsequent to the measurement date will liability in the year ended June 30, 2024.
+[Remove pre reported as deferred outflows of resources and deferred recognized in pension expense as follows: l be eviou recognized as a reduction is sentence if not applicab to the net pension le.]
+Other amounts Year Ending June 30: 2024 \$ 2025 2026 2027 2028 Thereafter

+At June 30, 2023, the school district reported a liability of \$ for its proportionate share of the

 Actuarial assumptions.
-The total pension liability as of June 30, 2019 was determined by actuarial valuation prepared as of June 30, 2018.
-Subsequent to the June 30, 2018 valuation, the Board adopted new actuarial assumptions based on the experience investigation for the four-year period ending June 30, 2018.
+The total pension liability as of June 30, 2022 was determined by actuarial valuation prepared as of June 30, 2021, and by the investment experience for the fiscal year ending June 30, 2022.
 The following actuarial assumptions are applied to all periods included in the measurement:

-Inflation 2.75 percent Salary increases 3.00-18.25 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+Salary increases 2.65 - 17.90 percent, including inflation

+Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation